 A delightful circular walk featuring woods (bluebells in spring), commons and farmland based on the Chailey Link walk devised by local people.
 Slightly undulating.
 A number of stiles.
 6.82miles / 10.97km

 This walk is designed to be a short introduction to some of the most attractive countryside in the Low Weald.
-It is also designed so that you can take the bus from Lewes, do the walk, and get the next bus back, with perhaps a short break in the Horns Lodge if you are lucky.
+It is also designed so that you can take the bus from Lewes, do the walk, and get the next bus back.

 A short walk in memory of the musician Ian Drury, taking in some North Chailey commons, farmland and woodland with views over the Weald, before or after a visit to a pub or tea room.
 4.5 miles, 7.5 km gently rolling countryside.